rbowsley/lamplighthelp/source/9-2-0_Linking records_to_a_linked_case.markdown

 > You can link existing records to a case in two ways, either through the context menu, or by dragging and dropping them in a table.

-To link a {{work}} or other record to an existing {{linked case}}, click 'link to {{linked case}}' on the context menu.
+To link a {{work}} or other record to an existing {{linked case}}, click 'link to {{linked case}}' on the context menu next to any activities record (or right click on the record in a table).
 This will open up a dialogue box where you can start typing the name of the case to find the one that you need.

-Alternatively you can click on the context menu next to any activities record (or right click on the record in a table), and choose the option 'link to {{linked case}}.
-This will open the same dialogue box as mentioned above.
+Alternatively, if you are looking at a table of records in a {{person}}'s profile where some are already linked to a case, you can drag other records in this table and drop them over the one that is linked.
+This will add them to the same case.
+This option is not possible in systems where there is a search bar above the table.

 If a record is already linked to a {{linked case}}, you cannot link it to another.
 The 'link to {{linked case}}' option will be disabled (grey text).
 You will need to remove the link to the existing {{linked case}} first (see section [9.9.0  Removing a link to a {{linked case}}](/help/index//p/9.5.0) ).